gaocegege/scala-github-relationship/readme.md

 	<img src="http://gaocegege.com/scala-github-relationship/username.png", height="300">
 </figure>

-In the picture, the login name of the user is `gaocegege`.And the command should be `sbt "run-main Main gaocegege"`
+In the picture, the login name of the user is `gaocegege`.

 PS: when run the command for the first time, it will takes some time to download the libraries.